blair-git25/blog/Week6.md

 #### 2. Configuration

 To start of with, we will set the default policies.
-These default rules are already setup after installation, but we will be explicit in doing them for best practises.
+These default rules are already setup after installation, but we will be explicit in doing them for best practises - don't assume it's configured.
 These are restrictive as it denies all incoming traffic, but ensures the host can still receive updates at a base level.

 ```
 sudo ufw default deny incoming